 Summer internship students will also benefit by their association with the broader Vanderbilt Summer Science Academy (VSSA).
 The VSSA provides enrichment seminars that include guidance and preparation for entrance exams to graduate school that will help construct a strong foundation on which to build scientific careers.
 Students will also have the opportunity to learn about our PhD Program in Biomedical Informatics and the Interdisciplinary Graduate Program (IGP) at Vanderbilt University.

 Our Summer Research Experience Training Positions are funded by the National Library of Medicine (NLM) and the National Science Foundation Research Education for Undergraduates (REU).

 The T15 Training Grant: these positions are for students from diverse backgrounds, and women.
 Their purpose is to supplement initiatives the training program already has in place to increase diversity.
 The short-term trainee may be an undergraduate or graduate student, physician or veterinarian with an interest in a career in biomedical informatics.
 Financial support includes a monthly stipend; these are full-time appointments, thus students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed).
 Available number of positions: 4

-Additional funding is available for high school students, undergraduate, and graduate students.
-Financial support is provided and checks are issued bi-weekly.
-These are full-time appointments; thus, students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed).
+The NSF REU: these positions are available for undergraduate.
+Financial support is provided.
+Students are expected to devote 40 hours per week to the project (no paid holiday or vacation time will be allowed).
 Available number of positions: 10

-Students are responsible for any housing, moving expenses (if applicable), and health insurance.
-Vanderbilt residence hall housing is available for VSSA students at a reasonable cost.
+Vanderbilt residence hall housing is available for students requiring summer housing.
 Students are required to attend the Summer Seminar Series and to give a short presentation of the research experience at the end of the internship.

 Eligibility and Application